carbon-language/carbon-lang/docs/design/variadics.md

 > while requiring each segment to have a single scalar component, and then
 > merge/split the pattern tuple to match it, without requiring pattern tuple
 > segments to have a single scalar component.
 This isn't quite symmetric with
-> the current approach, because when processing the scrutinee we're not forming
+> the current approach, because when processing the scrutinee we can't merge
+> deduced parameters (scrutinees don't have any), but we can invent new `let`
-> synthetic deduced parameters, we're forming synthetic `let` bindings.
+> bindings.

 ## Appendix: Type system formalism

+A _pack literal_ is a comma-separated sequence of segments, enclosed in `⟬⟭` delimiters.
+A pack literal can appear in an expression, pattern, or name context, and every segment must be valid in the context where the pack literal appears (for example, the segments of a pack literal in a name context must all be names).
+Pack literals cannot be nested, and cannot appear outside a pack expansion.

+### Explicit deduced arities

+In this formalism, deduced arities are explicit rather than implicit, so Carbon code must be desugared into this formalism as follows:

+For each pack expansion pattern, we introduce a binding pattern `__N:!
+Arity` as a deduced parameter of the enclosing full pattern, where `__N` is a name chosen to avoid collisions.
+Then, for each binding pattern of the form `each X: T` within that expansion, if `T` does not contain an each-name, the binding pattern is rewritten as `each X: ⟪T; __N⟫`.

+`Arity` is a compiler-internal type which represents non-negative integers.
+The only operation it supports is `+`, with non-negative integer literals and other `Arity`s. `Arity` is used only during type checking, so `+` has no run-time semantics, and its only symbolic semantics are that it is commutative and associative.

 ### Typing and shaping rules

-The _body arity_ of a pack expansion pattern is determined as follows:

--   If it contains a usage of at least one each-name that is not a parameter of the pattern, the body arity is the shape of that each-name.
--   Otherwise, the body arity is a hidden deduced parameter of the pattern called the _deduced arity binding_.

-The shapes of expressions and statements within a pack expansion are determined as follows:
+The shape of an AST node within a pack expansion is determined as follows:

 -   The shape of an arity coercion is the value of the expression after the `;`.
 -   The shape of a pack literal is the concatenation of the arities of its segments.
--   The shape of a binding pattern that declares an each-name is the body arity of the enclosing pack expansion.
--   The shape of an each-name expression is the body arity of the pack expansion containing the declaration of the each-name.
+-   The shape of an each-name expression is the shape of the binding pattern that declared the name.
+-   If a binding pattern's name and type components have the same number of segments, and each name segment is an each-name if and only if the corresponding type segment's shape is not 1, then the shape of the binding pattern is the shape of the type expression.
+Otherwise, the binding pattern is ill-shaped.
+-   For any other AST node:
+    -   If all the node's children have shape 1, its shape is 1.
--   Any other AST node is _well shaped_ if there is some shape `S` such that all of the node's children have shape either 1 or `S`.
-When that condition holds, the shape of the node is 1 if all children have shape 1, or `S` otherwise.
+    -   If there is some shape `S` such that all of the node's children have shape either 1 or `S`, its shape is `S`.
+    -   Otherwise, the node is ill-shaped.

+> **TODO:** The "well-shaped" rules as stated are slightly too restrictive.
+For
+> example, `⟬each X, Y⟭: ⟪Z; N+1⟫` is well-shaped, and `(⟬each X, Y⟭, ⟪Z; N+1⟫)`
+> is well-shaped if the shape of `each Y` is `N`.

 The type of an expression or pattern can be computed as follows:

--   If `E` is an expression that does not contain any each-names or pack literals, the type of `each x: E` is `⟪E; A⟫`, where `A` is the body arity of the enclosing pack expansion.
--   The type of `each x: auto` is `each X`, a newly-invented deduced parameter of the enclosing full pattern, which behaves as if it was declared as `... each X:! type`.
+-   The type of `each x: auto` is `each __X`, a newly-invented deduced parameter of the enclosing full pattern, which behaves as if it was declared as `... each __X:! type`.
--   The type of an each-name expression is the type of the binding pattern that declared it.
+-   The type of an each-name expression is the type expression of the binding pattern that declared it.
 -   The type of an arity coercion `⟪E; S⟫` is `⟪T; S⟫`, where `T` is the type of `E`.
 -   The type of a pack literal is a pack literal consisting of the concatenated